 Of course, there’s a reason for it.
 The validation process of a mobile number increases the response time for a transactional SMS whereas an OTP itself is sent to validate the number thus reducing the step.

-We all have downtimes and so do our servers (rare occasion, but it happens!).
+We all have downtimes and so do our servers (a rare occasion, but it happens!).

 Our algorithms are designed in such way that they give preference to OTP (we’re not biased; we just don’t like our customer getting stressed so OTP goes first).